Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/decision_tree.rst

 SS-XGB Training
 ---------------
-SS-XGB :py:meth:`~moleculeflow.ml.boost.ss_xgb_v.model.Xgb` use secret sharing to compute the split gain and leaf weights.
+SS-XGB :py:meth:`~molflow.ml.boost.ss_xgb_v.model.Xgb` use secret sharing to compute the split gain and leaf weights.

 In order to implement a secure joint training, we replace all the computations with secret sharing protocols, e.g. Addition, Multiplication, etc. In addition, we have to take special care to accumulate the gradients